 When the sale of the casks is complete the seller instructs the warehouse holding the casks to transfer title of the cask to the new owner.

-Stringent ownership records must be kept under the laws that govern warehouses; WOWGR along with Excise Notice 196 and 197.
+Casks are stored under duty suspension and a modest 2,000 cask warehouse would have approximately £9,000,000 of unpaid duty and VAT owed to HMRC.
+As such, HMRC require stringent stock and ownership records under the laws that govern warehouses and Warehousekeepers; WOWGR along with Excise Notice 196 and 197.
 Even in the smallest warehouses the Warehouse Keeper has a strict responsibility to ensure that accurate records of ownership are kept at all times otherwise their registration and licences may be revoked.

-Once you have signed the contract and paid your invoice, the warehouse where the cask is stored will be in direct contact with you.
-They will send you out a delivery order outlining all of the cask numbers and you will be required to countersign and return it to the warehouse.
+When you buy a cask from Mark Littler we are acting as your agent.
+As per the Scotch Whisky Association guidance we issue all our customers with a contract and invoice.
+Once paid they receive a delivery order outlining all of the cask numbers and seller details, which you will be required to countersign and return to the warehouse.
 When it is received you will then be the legal owner of the cask.

-As such, if Mark Littler were to ever cease trading you would have a direct link to your cask at the highest possible level.
 It also means that you have full rights to transfer your cask to another individual, move the cask to another bonded warehouse or have the cask bottled.

 When the title of the cask is transferred at a warehouse level you have full autonomy.